The University of Birmingham Air Squadron, commonly known as 'UBAS',

 recruited each academic year.
 Students are RAF reservists, with the

 The University Air Squadrons were created to give university students incredible experiences and the opportunity to learn valuable skills to attract students into a career as an RAF officer.
 Students are entitled to reservist pay for the activities they take part in, and those interested in joining the RAF are fantastically placed for application help and advice.
 However, there is no obligation to join the RAF after graduation, and the skills and experiences acquired will boost employability in any chosen career path.

-The student body is split into four flights, A, B, C and D. Each flight has a student flight commander who holds the rank of Acting Pilot Officer (APO), and a deputy flight commander holding the Officer Cadet rank.
-The Senior Student, Acting Pilot Officer Tom Hawkins, is in overall charge of the students.
+The student body is split into three flights, A, B, and C. Each flight has a student flight commander who holds the rank of Acting Pilot Officer (APO).
+The Senior Student, Acting Pilot Officer Lucy Pepper, is in overall charge of the students.

 Meet the Senior Student

 APO Lucy Pepper is the current UBAS Senior Student.
 She is currently in her final year, studying Philosophy at

 the University of Birmingham.
 Lucy is on her third year on squadron having previously been IC Sport.

 Outside of UBAS Lucy lives an active and busy life.
 Lucy is a keen Netball player, playing multiple times a week at university.